 By 4 April 2024

-VALTELLINA CASERA DOP
+VALTELLINA CASERA PDO

-DESCRIPTION, HISTORY AND CHARACTERISTICS OF THE DOP
+DESCRIPTION, HISTORY AND CHARACTERISTICS OF THE PDO

 Valtellina Casera is a semi-fat, semi-cooked and semi-hard cheese made exclusively with partially skimmed milk from traditional breeds of cattle in the province of Sondrio.
 This makes it commendable from an organoleptic point of view and suitable for everyday consumption.
 The cattle are fed mainly on fodder from the production area.
 At one time, Valtellina Casera was only produced in winter; today, breeders manage to ensure year-round production thanks to some herds that remain stationary on the valley floor.